FDA authorizes second booster shots for adults age 50 and older - KTVZ

 Additional studies from the UK show that the antibody boost from a booster dose wanes very quickly, within a matter of weeks.
 So some experts feel that considering available resources and the diminishing appetite to continue to get more and more boosters, that the United States should wait until there’s a clear danger from a new wave of infections to roll out fourth doses.
 Some see the likely timing of that to be next fall.

-“If you have only one bullet in your gun to shoot, I would prefer to hold fire until the fall, because that’s when cases may really start to increase because I don’t think people will tolerate a fifth booster,” said Dr. William Schaffner an infectious disease expert at Vanderbilt University.
+“If you have only one bullet in your gun to shoot, I would prefer to hold fire until the fall, because that’s when cases may really start to increase,” said Dr. William Schaffner, an infectious disease expert at Vanderbilt University.

 Since January, Americans ages 12 and older have been eligible for a third vaccine dose, but only 46% of that demographic group has had a third shot.